RadiantBee/LOVEXE_bulder/README.md

 ## How to use it?
 1. Get .love file of your project:
-- You need to make .zip archive of your project (!not the folder of your project, the contains of that folder!)
+- You need to make .zip archive of your project (!not the folder of your project, the contents of that folder!)
 2. Put the .love file in input folder (you'll have to create an empty "input" folder)
 3. Run loveToExeScript.exe (or the .lua version, they are identical)
 4. ???